mattskl-openai/spr-multicommit/README.md

 - If `spr land <mode>` is specified, that mode is used
 - If no `<mode>` is provided, the mode is read from config `land` (default `flatten`)

+Default follow-up behavior:

+- After a successful land, `spr` will automatically run `spr restack --after N` (using the same `N` from `--until`) to rebase the remaining commits onto the latest base.
+Pass `--no-restack` to skip this.

 #### Mode: flatten